 Problems with the DSHEA

 As if these challenges weren’t enough, companies selling hemp products also have to deal with extreme FDA regulations.
 The FDA carefully controls what these companies can and can’t say about their products.
 When advertising to consumers looking to buy CBD oil, marketers have to be acutely aware of the Dietary Supplement Health and Education Act of 1994, or DSHEA.
 This law effectively means that companies selling CBD oil and hemp cannot make health related claims about their products.
+Although up to 69% of Americans say that low back pain affects their day-to-day lives, manufacturers cannot make health claims.
 The FDA has been very strict in enforcing these rules.
 Everyone in the industry is aware of what happened to Charlotte’s Web.
 For those outside the industry, Charlotte’s Web is the largest CBD oil distributor in the country.
 In 2017, they were sanctioned by the FDA and told to cease making health related claims in their advertising and threatened with further action if they refused.

 All of this adds a further layer of complication to advertising hemp oil products.
 Advertisers in many industries are used to being given a wide berth in terms of what they are able to say about their products.
 However, anyone making claims about the efficacy of their product in the hemp oil industry is likely to face regulatory action.
 While some of these regulations may be loosening up because of certain language in the 2018 Farm Bill, things are not there yet.
 Ever since the Marihuana Tax Act of 1937, hemp products have been grouped in with Marijuana and strictly regulated.
 The 2018 Farm Bill finally removed hemp from the Controlled Substances Act.
 Despite all this, what advertisers can and can’t say about their hemp products is still heavily regulated.
 It’s hard for advertisers to imagine not being able to make efficacy claims about their own products, but this is simply the reality in this industry.

 Because of this, the focus has to be on building brand loyalty and emphasizing customer service and other advantages.
 You can still differentiate your brand, you just can’t do it by making efficacy claims about your product.
 This is a unique challenge that a marketer is unlikely to see in any other industry.
-The good news is that everyone in the industry faces these restrictions, so while it may be frustrating, it is still a level playing field.
+The good news is that everyone in the industry faces these restrictions.
+While those in the medical field can say that they treat an ailment, like four out of five urgent care centers being able to provide fracture care, even an over-the-counter painkiller can’t say that it will definitively relieve the pain from an injury or illness.
+So while it may be frustrating for CBD oil companies to advertise their products, it is still a level playing field.

 Those marketing hemp have most of the normal slate of options closed off to them and they cannot make the normal claims about their products that they could if there were in another industry.
 It is challenging, but those like Andrew Havens make it work.
 In some ways, operating in this environment makes you a better marketer because it forces you to be creative.
 To actually get in front of and build brand equity with your audience you have to always be searching out the newest techniques.
 If you can stay a step ahead of everyone else, you will succeed.
 I certainly respect Andrew as a marketer and an entrepreneur.
 After operating in such a challenging environment, he ought to be able to sell anything!